AbrarAlzubaidi/Registration-Django/Document.md

 - check the `.env.sample` for the environment variables that used. and add yours.
 - make sure to set `DEBUG = False`.
 - type this command to reflect the classes (entities) to the local database `python manage.py migrate`
+- collect static folder in case `python manage.py collectstatic`, then type yes if it asks.

 and now you are ready to test and play around the application.